matrixgpt/matrix-chatgpt-bot/README.md

 - Run `yarn`
 - Run `yarn build`

+# Reporting issues

+You must report issues via Github if you want support.
+The chat room is for discussion not first line tech support.

 # Discussion

 Join [#matrix-chatgpt-bot:matrix.org](https://matrix.to/#/#matrix-chatgpt-bot:matrix.org) with any Matrix chat client or on the web!

 If you've never set up a Matrix client before you can follow the prompts to get started.

+Please use the search on Github and Matrix before asking for support.

 # License
 GNU AGPLv3.
 See LICENSE